 Some typical monitoring variables are:

 - bandwidth consumption

 Figure 1 - A cloud consumer requests the creation of a new instance of a cloud service (1).
-The IT resource is instantiated and the pay-per-use monitor receives a "start” event notification from the resource software (2).
+The IT resource is instantiated and they pay-per-use monitor mechanism receives a "start" event notification from the resource software (2).
 The pay-per-use monitor stores the value timestamp in the log database (3).
 The cloud consumer later requests that the cloud service instance be stopped (4).
-The pay-per-use monitor receives a "stop” event notification from the resource software (5) and stores the value timestamp in the log database (6).
+The pay-per-use monitor receives a "stop" event notification from the resource software (5) and stores the value timestamp in the log database (6).

 - Centralized Remote Administration